xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

    }
 }
 ~~~~~
-  Lines 5-6 add support for JUnit and JMock.
-Lines 9-13 improve the way Android Studio reports test results.
+Line 3 sets the version of Java that we want to use in the core module.
+Version 1.7 is the highest supported version at the time.
+Lines 7-8 add support for JUnit and JMock.
+Lines 11-15 improve the way Android Studio reports test results.

-We test the setup by creating an simple test file and watching it fail.
+We test that JUnit works by creating an simple test file and watching it fail.
 ~~~~~
 package com.tdd4android.fairyfingers.core;